 Unusually, these phase 2 trials are privately funded with no involvement of any pharmaceutical companies.
 However, the phase 3 trial, which will provide definitive data on the effectiveness of the BCG vaccine, is significantly more expensive and will probably require the participation of a corporation.

 At this time, the BCG vaccine is generic (it’s over 100 years old, so patents had expired decades ago).
 There is only one licensed manufacturer of the vaccine in the USA, Organon Teknika Corporation, a division of Merck.
 Even though the vaccine is generic, only pharmaceutical companies with vaccine manufacturing facilities, requiring large capital investment, would probably get involved.

 Unfortunately, this BCG vaccine is in short supply.
 It’s used as a treatment for one type of bladder cancer, and sometimes those patients aren’t able to get the vaccine.
-If it becomes a mainstream treatment for type diabetes, Merck is going to have to substantially increase production (and probably increase prices substantially).
+If it becomes a mainstream treatment for type diabetes, Merck is going to have to substantially increase production (and probably increase prices substantially, because they can).

-If the BCG vaccine shows more promise in the proposed phase 2 trial, you can bet good money that one or more of the major vaccine manufacturers will fund the phase 3 trial to get an indication for treating (or preventing) type 1 diabetes.
+Suppose the BCG vaccine shows more promise in the proposed phase 2 trial.
+In that case, you can bet good money that one or more of the major vaccine manufacturers will fund the phase 3 trial to get an indication for treating (or preventing) type 1 diabetes.
 They may also improve the vaccine to increase the immune response which might improve the effectiveness short- and long-term.

 Finally, there are several things we don’t know that need to be fully researched before this vaccine becomes a medical tool:

 - How long does it last?
 Does the autoimmune disease return after a few years or decades?